 3. Let your teen go out with their friends.

 While this doesn’t necessarily sound like an excellent way to bond with your teen, letting your teen go out and spend time with their friends can actually help strengthen their bond with you.
 All teenagers need to go out and see their friends in order to stay happy and maintain healthy social relationships.
 It is essential to spend quality time with your teen to reconnect with them, but they must also have time to themselves.
 In addition, letting your teen spend time with their peers helps them grow closer to you, as it allows them to know that you trust them.
-And mutual trust is a crucial thing to have in any relationship, especially in a parent-teen relationship.
+And at Family Connections Therapy we have found that mutual trust is a crucial thing to have in any relationship, especially in a parent-teen relationship.

-This past year has been super rough on most kids all around the country.
+These past couple of years have been super rough on most kids all around the country.
 Kids and teens have felt isolated, alone, stressed, and overworked.
 The burnout has been real for all kids that have attended school since the lockdown.
 It is critical this summer that kids take time for themselves and rest after the challenging year.
 Make sure to be there for your kid, to listen to them, and comfort them if they may need it.
 Don’t expect too much from your kids this summer; they are tired and burnt out.
 Giving them time to rest and rejuvenate for this next school year is vital.

 We’re Here To Help Support You & Your Teenagers’ Mental Health in San Diego

 If you or your child are having trouble connecting or bonding over the summer, we are here for you!
 Our caring therapists can help you and your child develop the skills necessary to flourish and grow healthy relationships.
 We not only offer family therapy but also individual support for teenagers’ mental health and therapy for adults.
 Follow these steps to learn more!